NathanKr/migrate-javascript-to-typescript-react-vite/README.md

 <h2>Motivation</h2>
 Developing a typescript project is faster than a javascript project and can scale well.
 So I will create a typescript project, not a javascript project.
 But what about an old javascript project?
 Migrate it.
 I will migrate a react vite javascript project to react vite ts typescript in this repo.
-Specifically, I will use my personal website  <a href='https://github.com/NathanKr/nathan-krasney-com'>here</a>
+Specifically, I will use my personal website  <a href='https://github.com/NathanKr/nathan-krasney-com'>here.</a>

 <h2>Project structure</h2>
-<h3>Source directoy - original vite js project</h3>
+<h3>Source directory - original vite js project</h3>
-Specificalyy i will migrate my <a href='https://github.com/NathanKr/nathan-krasney-com/releases/tag/0.6'>personal web site</a> which is a react js vite project
+Specifically, I will migrate my <a href='https://github.com/NathanKr/nathan-krasney-com/releases/tag/0.6'>personal website</a> ,which is a react js vite project
-<h3>Target directoy - resulting vite ts project</h3>
+<h3>Target directory - resulting vite ts project</h3>

 <h2>Source - Migration steps</h2>
 <ol>
-<li>copy the react vite js project - my <a href='https://github.com/NathanKr/nathan-krasney-com/releases/tag/0.6'>personal web site</a> in this case. take only client directory </li>
+<li>Copy the react vite js project - my <a href='https://github.com/NathanKr/nathan-krasney-com/releases/tag/0.6'>personal website</a> in this case. take only the client directory </li>
 <li>strip client</li>
 <li>install and run to verify ok :